 The Energy Star program of the U.S. Environmental Protection Agency and the U.S. Department of Energy helps taxpayers save money and the environment by going green.

 "We would be using about 40 percent more energy in this country if it weren’t for the energy-efficient technologies that have been developed since the 1970s in the wake of the oil embargo," said Ronnie Kweller, director of media relations for the Washington, D.C-based Alliance to Save Energy.

-While not all Energy Star-qualified products are eligible for incentives and some tax breaks for energy efficiency expired in 2011, credits still are available through 2016 for some products.
+While not all Energy Star-qualified products are eligible for incentives and some tax breaks for energy efficiency expired in 2011, credits still are available through 2021 for some energy programs.

 Even products that no longer provide tax credits can save you money by instantly lowering energy bills.
 For example, a programmable thermostat with the Energy Star label is not covered by tax credits, but it can reduce your heating and cooling bill by up to 10 percent.

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.